Clementine de Vere: Performing career and "Ionia"

 "Ionia" was contracted to perform in America, but did not due to the sudden closing of Broadway's Folies Bergere of New York.
 This theatre was opened in the spring of 1911 and closed in October of the same year because of financial difficulties.
 Clementine de Vere had a contract with this theatre and after its closure could not find suitable employment.
-In 1912 Clementine spends most of the year performing in Vienna at the KaiserGarten and at the Ronacher theatres.
+In 1912 Clementine spent most of the year performing in Vienna at the KaiserGarten and at the Ronacher theatre.

+Her act was advertised with art posters, which many collectors consider to be some of the most artistic posters of magic's Golden Age.
+Of the 22 known posters for "Ionia" produced by Moody Brothers of Birmingham, only eleven have survived and are now considered expensive collectibles.

 Some of the last recorded appearances of Clementine de Vere as "Ionia" were in Vienna, at the Ronacher Theatre.
 By 1914 Charles de Vere was disappointed that his daughter had not continued her elaborate act and tried to sell the tricks and pieces of equipment to curb the financial losses that had arisen for him.